StevenMccracken/feasy/README.md

 ### Login

 * Route: __POST__ https://api.pyrsuit.com/login
-* Purpose: Registerss the client on the server so that subsequent requests only require a generated token, not their username and password
+* Purpose: Registers the client on the server so that subsequent requests only require a generated token, not their username and password
 * Request body type: `x-www-form-urlencoded`
 * Required parameters
   * In the request body
     * `username`
       * Non-empty string containing alphanumeric characters, dashes, or underscores
     * `password`
       * Non-empty string containing alphanumeric and special characters
 * Optional parameters: _none_
 * Successful request returns
   * Status code: __200__